 The important thing to remember though is to not give up on discovering our family’s past.
 Remember why you are doing this!

 You are probably doing this for two reasons:

 Genealogy can be an addictive hobby.
 After we have discovered something about a relative we want to find out more about them.

 You have so much information around your home and within your memories.
 Not only can you preserve this information, and also your heirlooms, but you can take what you know and build on it.

 Since I started researching my family history, now more than seven years ago, I have amassed so much information.

 I want my children and my descendants to know all about their ancestors, and I can say that I have made that possible.

 Thank You and Please Leave A Comment

 I hope you enjoyed this guide to breaking through brick walls in your research.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you have any questions or comments then please leave a comment below.

 Please share with family and friends if you think this post will help others by using the social media buttons below.